 Subdivision 1.
 [COMPLAINT PROCEDURE.]
-Rule 907.01 Complaint Procedure program coordinator shall seek information from the person making the complaint and the guardian ad litem, and may seek information from any other source deemed appropriate by the program coordinator.
-Upon completion of the investigation, the program coordinator shall take whatever action the program coordinator determines to be appropriate, and shall prepare a written report describing the nature of the complaint, the nature and extent of the investigation conducted, and the action taken.
+Rule 907.01 Complaint Procedure

+A person who has concerns regarding the performance of a guardian ad litem may present those concerns to the program coordinator.
+Upon receipt of a signed, written complaint regarding the performance of a guardian ad litem, the program coordinator shall promptly conduct an investigation into the merits of the complaint.
+In conducting the investigation, the program coordinator shall seek information from the person making the complaint and the guardian ad litem, and may seek information from any other source deemed appropriate by the program coordinator.
+Upon completion of the investigation, the program coordinator shall take whatever action the program coordinator determines to be appropriate, and shall prepare a written report describing the nature of the complaint, the nature and extent of the investigation conducted, the action taken.
 A copy of the report shall be provided to the person making the complaint and to the guardian ad litem and, upon request, the complaint, report, or other information shall be made available as permitted by the applicable statutes or rules governing the disclosure of information.
 If the complaint is found to be meritorious, a copy of the investigation report shall be submitted to the appointing judge.
 A person receiving the report may request that the chief judge review the decision of or action(s) taken by the program coordinator.
 Unless authorized by written order following an in camera review by the court, neither the report nor the subject matter of the report shall be introduced as evidence or used in any manner in any case in which the guardian ad litem is serving, has served, or may serve in the future.